krider2010/slack-bot-action/README.md

 ## Secrets Needed

-Once you've set up the Slack integration take the access token (starting with `xoxb-`) and set that as the Secret named `SLACK_BOT_TOKEN` on this Action inside the GitHub visual editor.
+Once you've set up the Slack integration take the access token (starting with `xoxb-`) and set that as the Secret named `SLACK_BOT_TOKEN` on this Action.

 ### So What About CONVERSATION_ID?